roshanis/10kings/chapter7_balban_revised.md

 ### The Divine Theory of Kingship

-I remember the day Balban declared himself 'Zil-i-ilahi'—Shadow of God on Earth.
+I remember the day Balban declared himself 'Zil-i-ilahi,' Shadow of God on Earth.
 We stood together in his private chambers, reviewing the proclamation I had drafted.
 His hand trembled as he held the parchment.

 "Brother," he whispered, using the word he would soon forbid, "to claim such authority... what if we overreach?"